-It results from what being said that the inquiries of the philosophers were very insufficient concerning the separated intellects.
-In sharp contrast, Solomon apprehended the existence and true nature of the separated intellects, as much as possible.
-He knew the differences between them, their hierarchic order in terms of perfection and spirituality, their number and the number of their ranks.
-As a consequence, his superior knowledge entailed the knowledge of their nature, their power and their ruling over inferior beings… Apparently, King Solomon composed a great number of his poems to these astral ministers.
-For each one, an independent poem adapted to one unique separated intellect, to the way he rules over a specific people among the peoples and to his specific hierarchical position.
-In addition, he composed the book of Song of Songs especially of the rule of God over Israel… And this is maybe the reason why many persons from the different nations came to hear his wisdom and brought him a present hoping that he would teach them the way according to which these people should worship their gods, their celestial ministers, in order to bring the influx onto their own land…
+It follows from what we have said that the inquiries of the philosophers were mostly insufficient inasmuch as separate intellects were concerned.
+In sharp contrast, Solomon apprehended the existence and true nature of the separate intellects, as much as is possible.
+He knew the differences between them, their hierarchic order in terms of their varying perfections and spiritualities, their number, and the number of their ranks.
+As a consequence, his superior knowledge entailed the knowledge of their nature, their power, and their rule over inferior beings… Apparently, King Solomon composed a great number of poems [dedicated] to these astral ministers.
+Each one was an independent poem adapted to one unique separate intellect, to [describing] the way it rules over a specific people among the nations and to its specific hierarchical position.
+In addition, [Solomon] composed the book of Song of Songs [to describe] God’s rule over Israel in particular… And this may be the reason why many persons hailing from different nations came to hear his wisdom and brought him tribute; they hoped that he would teach them the way according to which these people should worship their gods, [that is,] their celestial ministers, in order to draw down influx into their own land…

-The perfect knowledge of the cosmological order and especially of the astrological status and function of each separated intellect transformed Solomon’s local and fragile kingship into an epistemological center in which the correct behavior of each people each can be learn.
-Solomon is not only a universal ruler, in the sense that he knows the correct rule for each nation, his own rule, unlike the other local regimes, proceeds from a clear conscience of God’s differentiated rule on earth, expressed in the King’s many astral poems.
-The articulation of a supreme cosmological science and the astrological regional knowledges within Solomon’s wisdom constitutes, for Abravanel, the imperial nature of his Kingship.
-Without any use of force, just by the prestige of knowledge, peoples and nations submitted themselves voluntarily to Solomon, since they found in his wise rule the secret of a better rule for themselves.
-In the two afore analyzed narratives of Iberian expansion, the account of the capture of Arzila-Tanger and of Granada, military force, greed, bunty, slavery, expulsion and many other power relations were, on the contrary, central to Abravanel’s description of the phenomenon.
-Solomon’s imperial peaceful expansion appear as an exception, or rather the reverse mirror image of the expanding Iberian kingdoms.
+His perfect knowledge of the cosmological order, and especially the astrological status and function of each separate intellect, transformed Solomon’s otherwise local and fragile kingdom into a center of knowledge in which the proper course of action for each nation could be learned.
+Solomon is not only a universal ruler in the sense that he knows the correct practices and rules appropriate for each nation – his own rule, unlike that of other local regimes, proceeds from a clear conscience of God’s hierarchical rule on earth, expressed in the King’s many astral poems.
+Solomon’s articulation of a supreme cosmological science and his accurate knowledge of the relationship between astrological bodies and different regions constitutes, for Abravanel, the imperial nature of his kingship.
+Without the use of force, by dint of nothing but his superior knowledge, peoples and nations submitted themselves to Solomon willingly, finding in his wise rule the secret to better rule over their own lands.
+In the previously discussed narratives of Iberian expansion – the account of the capture of Arzila-Tanger and of Granada – military force, greed, bounty, slavery, expulsion, and many other power relations featured in Abravanel’s description of the machinations of empire.
+Solomon’s peaceful expansionism represents the mirror image of the violent expansionism of Iberian kingdoms.

-Following this ideal image of Solomon´s epistemological superiority and universal rule, Abravanel develops further the imperial consequences.
+Having presented this ideal image of Solomon’s epistemological superiority and universal rule, Abravanel goes on to discuss its imperial implications:

-Being perfected in the highest possible degree in theoretical and practical matters, this affected his way of conducting himself according to the intellect and the perfection in matters of virtues and actions, i.e. ethics, it affected also the way a man conducts his household, his wife, sons and slaves, i.e. economics, it affected finally his conducts of the state or rather the kings according to justice and law and the good administration, i.e. political science.
+[Solomon] having been perfected in the highest possible degree in theoretical and practical matters – this affected his way of conducting himself according to the intellect and the perfection in matters of virtues and actions, i.e. ethics.
+It affected also the way a man conducts his household, his wife, sons, and slaves, i.e. economics.
+Finally, it affected his conduct of the state or rather the kings according to justice and law and the good administration, i.e. political science.